MobileTeleSystems/botview/README.md

 ## Metrics Prometheus

-The microservice has built-in Prometheus monitoring and is located on the endpoint `/metrics`.
+The microservice has built-in Prometheus monitoring and is available at the endpoint `/metrics`.

 Block this endpoint on the proxy if you do not need to provide access to metrics from outside your network.

 ## Proxy server setup

-In order to catch bots and send them to the prerendering microservice, you need to configure a proxy server.
+To catch bots and send them to the prerendering microservice, you need to configure a proxy server.

 Example config for Nginx: